Last updated on

 - Click “Begin your registration”.

-- Enter the required information and click “Create Account”.
+- Enter the required information and click “Sign Up”.

-- You’ll see a note about email with an activation link.
-You can close the browser tab and then go to your email.
+- You’ll see a note about “pending email verification”.
+You can close your browser tab and then go to your email inbox.

-- Find the email from the Secretary of State and click the activation link.
+- Find the email from the state and click the activation link.

 - Login to your account.